toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 daily_rentals = retrieve_daily_rentals(conn)
 ```

-Then, we compute the number of null values in the data (`null_obs`), pivot the table to wider format and compute the percentage of missing values in each station (`null_obs`).
+Then, we compute the number of null values in the data (`null_obs`), pivot the table to wider format, and compute the percentage of missing values in each station (`null_obs`).
 Using Pandas"`cut()` method, we can convert this numerical column into a categorical variable (`null_obs_ranking`) and choose the number of levels - five, in our case - to split the column into even intervals with.

 ```{code-cell} ipython3
 obs_number = daily_rentals.index.unique().shape[0]